Winchester Troper: The organa and their reconstruction

 Corpus 473 contains 174 organal parts of two-part organum pieces, the largest surviving collection of eleventh century polyphony.
 The polyphony consists of two voices, a vox principalis (Latin plural, voces principales; English, principal voice[s]) and a vox organalis (Latin plural, voces organales; English, organal voice[s]).
 The vox principalis is a previously composed chant; the vox organalis is a newly composed part in counterpoint with the chant.
 The organal voices seem to follow a general contour below the principal voices, beginning with parallel movement in fourths, then oblique movement (including the use of holding tones), then meeting in unison at points of ocursus.
-The gatherings of Corpus 473 dedicated to organa contain only the voces organalis.
+The gatherings of Corpus 473 dedicated to organa contain only the voces organales.
 Singers would have performed the principal voice from a different gathering, another manuscript, or, more likely, from memory.
 Among the genres that receive organal treatment are troped and untroped Mass Ordinary chants, tracts, sequences, Mass Proper tropes, Alleluias, and Office Responsories.

 Because the notation consists of adiestematic neumes, which indicate the melodic contour but not precise pitches, the organal voices were long considered to be indecipherable.
 However, Andreas Holschneider and, more recently, Susan Rankin have published reconstructions of some of the organa.
 To reconstruct the organa, Rankin matches the organal voice with a chant melody.
 To determine the best match, she examines the notation of the organal voice against various chant melodies that use the same text.
 Theoretical rules found in treatises, such as Musica enchiriadis and Guido of Arezzo's Micrologus, are necessary to reconstruct the organal voice.
 Significantly, the neume shapes and contour of the organal voice sometimes break from the theory.
 Because Corpus 473 contains multiple organal harmonies to the same melodic gesture, the monks at Winchester exercised a certain degree of compositional freedom when writing organa.
 Rankin suggests that the composer(s) of organa were engaged in a creative and aesthetic practice, a different conclusion from Holschneider's assessment that the organal voice was precisely bound to the rules of theory.